 “Nostalgia can be wonderful and amazing.
 It’s OK to look back.
 But then you gotta get the fuck out of there.”
 So says singer-songwriter Jill Sobule, explaining the theme of her new album, Nostalgia Kills.

-On Nostalgia Kills (out September 14 on Jill’s own Pinko Records), the woman hailed by The New York Times for making “grown-up music for an adolescent age” turns her warm wit and poet’s eye on herself more than ever before, revisiting moments from throughout her life that made her into the person she is today.
+On 2018’s Nostalgia Kills, the woman hailed by The New York Times for making “grown-up music for an adolescent age” turns her warm wit and poet’s eye on herself more than ever before, revisiting moments from throughout her life that made her into the person she is today.
 It’s an especially poignant look back at childhood — “exorcising some junior high school demons,” as she puts it.

 Looking back is a new experience for Jill Sobule.
 Ever since she first caught mainstream attention with her 1995 song “I Kissed a Girl” — the first song about same-sex romance ever to crack the Billboard Top 20 (and no relation to the later Katy Perry tune) — she’s always pushed forward, exploring new sounds and subject matter with each passing album and refusing to be pigeonholed by her early hits (which also include the ‘90s alt-rock anthem “Supermodel,” featured in an iconic scene in the film Clueless).